 Dear Dana: What is the protocol or LinkedIn best practice for connecting with the person who posted a position on Linked In?
 Should the applicant send the HR person a message via LinkedIn after submitting an application, if it isn’t possible to make a more personal connection via one’s own network?
 Thanks! — Puzzling in Virginia

 The key to recruiter communications no matter how you do it is to be brief and action oriented.
 Give them the info they need (e.g., submitted it 5pm Nov 3rd), and anything you’re requesting (e.g., please confirm that you received it).
-You can ask about other info like next steps, but you probably won’t get an answer unless you already have a personal connection (and sometimes not even then.)
-This approach will help you leverage Linkedin for a successful career transition.
+You can ask about other info like next steps, or a chance to chat by phone to learn more about the position, but you probably won’t get an answer unless you’re a great match or your personal connection is someone the recruiter really likes (or both, and sometimes not even then.)
+Your main goal when you’ve already submitted an application is to put your name in front of them and create a positive impression.
 Be polite and professional.

 P.S. – Have a question you’d like anonymous support on?
 Write me!